Jerry Sonnenberg

-Jerry Sonnenberg (born May 1958) is an American farmer and politician.
+Jerry Sonnenberg (born May 1958) is an American farmer and politician who serves on the Logan County commission.
 He served in the Colorado Senate from the 1st district as a member of the Republican Party.
 During his tenure in the state senate he served as the President pro tempore.
 Prior to his tenure in the state senate he served in the Colorado House of Representatives from the 65th district.

 Sonnenberg was born in Sterling, Colorado, and was educated at Sterling High School and Northeastern Junior College.
 He started farming in 1979, worked as a cattle rancher, and served on the board of the Colorado Farm Bureau.
 He managed one of Representative Don Ament's campaigns and served as a precinct chair in Logan County, Colorado.
 He was elected to the state house in the 2006 election and served until he was elected to the state senate in the 2014 election.

 Early life and education

 Jerry Sonnenberg was born in Sterling, Colorado, and graduated from Sterling High School and Northeastern Junior College.
 He started farming his family's 7,000 acre farm in 1979, and worked as a cattle rancher, but had to sell his herd of sixty cattle due to a drought in 2002.
 He married Vonnie Constance, with whom he had four children.

 He served on the board of the Colorado Farm Bureau and was later the only farmer in the Colorado House of Representatives.
 He managed one of Representative Don Ament's campaigns.
 He served as a precinct chair for the Republican Party in Logan County, Colorado.